Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Reinforcement Learning Solution Approaches

 \subsubsection{Consensus Function}

-We define the consensus function denoted with $\Phi$ in formula (\ref{eq:value_func}) as the policy to find which requests are served in route 0 while considering all solutions associated with the different scenarios.
-The scheme is reported in Algorithm \ref{simu:Consensus} in Appendix \ref{sec:appendix_Consensus}.
-The function checks solutions $\tilde{X}_e^\omega$ over all scenarios $\omega \in \Omega$, by focusing on the requests in $N_e^{known}$ served in route 0 in each solution.
-The idea is to determine which subset of these requests should be served in route 0.
-Specifically, a request $i \in N_e^{known}$ is served if it is included in route 0 in at least $\frac{|\Omega|}{2}$ solutions.
-If at least one request is included in the route, then a Traveling Salesman Problem (TSP) is solved over all requests included to determine the best sequence.
+We define the consensus function, denoted by $\Phi$ in formula (\ref{eq:value_func}), as the policy to determine which requests are served in route 0 while considering all solutions associated with different scenarios.
+The scheme is reported in Algorithm \ref{simu:Consensus}.
+The function checks solutions $\tilde{X}_e^\omega$ over all scenarios $\omega \in \Omega$, by focusing on the requests in $N_e^{known}$ served in route 0 in each scenario.
+The idea is to determine which subset of these requests should be served in route 0 at the current decision epoch.
+Specifically, a request $i \in N_e^{known}$ is served if it is included in route 0 in at least $\lceil\lambda|\Omega|\rceil$ scenarios, with $0 < \lambda < 1$.
+If at least one request is included in the route, then a Traveling Salesman Problem (TSP) is solved over all requests included to determine the best sequence, thus determining the values of the arc variables $x^e_{ij}$, $i, j \in N_e^{known}\cup\{0\}$ associated with the action $\mathcal{X}_e$.
+If the duration of the TSP exceeds $T_E$, an OP model is solved to determine the requests to be served, followed by the solution of TSP over the selected requests to get the best visit sequence.
 Otherwise, the decision is to wait at the depot until the next decision epoch $e+1$.